Nelson's syndrome: Cause

-Common causes include bilateral adrenalectomy for the treatment of Cushing's disease, and hypopituitarism.
-The onset of the disease can occur up to 24 years after a bilateral adrenalectomy has been performed, with an average of up to 15 years after.
-A preventative measure that can be utilized is prophylactic radiotherapy when a bilateral adrenalectomy is being performed in order to prevent Nelson's syndrome from manifesting.
+Common causes include bilateral adrenalectomy for the treatment of Cushing's disease and hypopituitarism.
+The onset of the disease can occur up to 24 years after bilateral adrenalectomy has been performed, with an average of up to 15 years after.
+A preventative measure that can be utilized is prophylactic radiotherapy when bilateral adrenalectomy is being performed to prevent Nelson's syndrome from manifesting.
 Screening can also be done with the help of an MRI in order to visualize the pituitary for tumors.
 If tumors are not present then an MRI should be performed at intervals.
 Hyper-pigmentation and fasting ACTH levels within plasma above 154 pmol/L are predictive of Nelson's syndrome after an adrenalectomy.
 Risk factors include being younger in age and pregnancy.

 Mechanism

 After a bilateral adrenalectomy is performed cortisol levels are no longer normal.
 This increases CRH production because it is not suppressed within the hypothalamus anymore.
 The increased CRH levels promote the growth of the tumor.
 Mutations with genes and with the glucocorticoid receptor can affect the tumor as well.
 Furthermore, differences between Nelson syndrome and Cushing's disease have been studied.
 Particularly Nelson's syndrome differs from Cushing's disease due to the following: secretions from the tumors, replacement of glucocorticoids, and injury to the hypothalamus due to radiation therapy utilized on the patient.
 The pathophysiology of Nelson's syndrome is not understood very well.
 Corticotrophinomas are generated from corticotroph cells.
 Expression of functional CRH and vasopressin V3 receptors increase in number.
 Additionally, there are two isoforms of glucocorticoid receptors.
-Heterozygosity loss in the glucocorticoid receptor can occur in the tumors present from Nelson's syndrome.
-Overall, not all patients that have had a total bilateral adrenalectomy develop Nelson's syndrome, which makes the mechanism harder to understand for such a rare disease.
+Heterozygosity loss in the glucocorticoid receptor can occur in the tumors present in Nelson's syndrome.
+Overall, not all patients that have had total bilateral adrenalectomy develop Nelson's syndrome, which makes the mechanism harder to understand for such a rare disease.
 It is not clear whether the adrenalectomy or reduced cortisol secretion causes aggressive tumor growth.